divine308/Tradepilot/README.md

 Execution
 ```

-This architecture separates market analysis, strategy generation, risk management, and execution into distinct responsibilities.
+This separates market analysis, strategy generation, risk management, coordination, and execution into distinct responsibilities.

 ---